silhavyj/KIV-DS-Distributed-Cache/README.md

 ## Utils

-There was an additional node added into the system that contains a few utility scripts to test out different kinds of functionality.
-The user can connect to it by executing the following command
+There was an additional node added into the system that contains a few utility scripts to test out different kinds of functionality of the system.
+The user can connect to it by executing the following command.

 ```
 docker exec -it node-utils /bin/bash